digitalocean/container-blueprints/DOKS-CI-CD/README.md

 Next, you will prepare the sample application repository used in this tutorial, as well as the [DigitalOcean Docker Registry](https://www.digitalocean.com/products/container-registry) used for storing application images.
 You will also create a dedicated Kubernetes namespace, to keep everything clean and well organized.

-## STEP 1: Prepare the Sample Application Requirements
+## Step 1: Prepare the Sample Application Requirements

 Before continuing with the tutorial, perform the following steps: